nogibjj/aryanpoonacha-rust-data-processing-individual-project-2/README.md

 ```
 cargo run --bin query
 ```

+### Utilizing GitHub Copilot

+Throughout the development of these scripts, GitHub Copilot was used as an AI pair programmer.
+It provided suggestions for completing lines or blocks of code, which were particularly helpful for writing complex SQL queries and handling edge cases in data processing.
+It also suggested improvements in code structure and organization, leading to more readable and maintainable code.

 ### Dependencies
 This project uses several dependencies, including openssl, reqwest, tokio, csv, and rusqlite.
 Make sure to add these to your Cargo.toml file.